 Bank checks balance and transfers to workers’ accounts

-- The bank which will check data and whether the firm has sufficient balance in its account.
+- The bank will check the data and whether the firm has sufficient balance in its account.

-- If the balance is sufficient, the bank will credit salaries to workers’ accounts and they will be notified.
+- If the balance is sufficient, the bank will credit salaries to workers’ accounts and notify them.

-- If the balance is not sufficient, the bank would get back to the company.
+- If the balance is insufficient, the bank will return to the company.

 Monitoring by Ministries

 All banks in Qatar have automated systems to transfer worker wages under the WPS.
-This automated system is in such a way that the Ministry of Administrative Development, Labour & Social Affairs (MADLSA) and the Ministry of Interior would be able to actively monitor and ensure that all WPS-beneficiary workers are paid salaries.
+This automated system is so that the Ministry of Administrative Development, Labour & Social Affairs (MADLSA) and the Ministry of Interior would be able to actively monitor and ensure that all WPS-beneficiary workers are paid salaries.

-The labour ministry has a dedicated inspection unit only to keep a tab on companies and ensure they comply with the WPS.
+The labour ministry has a dedicated inspection unit to monitor companies and ensure they comply with the WPS.
 Inspectors, rigorously trained in their job, would catch violations if any, and take the violating company to task.